 The state of Montana has very strict laws for the use of live bait.
-With a few exceptions, it is illegal to use live fish for bait in this state.
+With a few exceptions, it is illegal to use live fish as bait in this state.

 In waters that allow the use of live bait, only nongame fish may be used for bait.
-Additionally, all import and export of live baitfish is prohibited.
+Additionally, all import and export of live baitfish are prohibited.

-Fore more detailed information on the legal use of baitfish in the Central and Eastern districts of the state, please visit Montana Fish, Wildlife and Parks.
+For more detailed information on the legal use of baitfish in the Central and Eastern Districts of the state, please visit Montana Fish, Wildlife, and Parks.

 All sport fish may be used for bait if:

-• they can be purchased from a licensed bait dealer that have been acquired
+- they have been purchased from a licensed bait dealer

 There are special regulations for the following species:

 - it is illegal to sell, transport, or offer for sale as bait any live carp, carpsucker, bullhead, buffalo, gar, quillback, gizzard shad, or alewife.
 Live fish of those species can be used for bait only in the same water they were legally caught in

 - it is legal to transport dead carp, carpsucker, bullhead, buffalo, gar, quillback, gizzard shad, or alewife for use as bait

 The state of Nebraska also has a long list of lakes that do not allow the use of live bait.